 Enjoy your homemade vegetarian and vegan vegetable enchiladas!

-Recipe tip: If the edges of your tortillas are crisp after baking, spoon a bit more sauce on them right away and they will absorb the moisture and flavor.
+If the edges of your tortillas are crisp after baking, spoon a bit more sauce on them right away and they will absorb the moisture and flavor.